shageenthsandrakumar/Project-Euler/problem_021/README.md

 - Compute $d(n)$ for each number from $0$ to $9999$ using an efficient factorization algorithm with wheel factorization.
 - Use a **dictionary** to track computed values and identify amicable pairs.
 - For each number $a$, compute $d(a)$ and check if we've already seen a number $b$ where $d(b) = a$.
-- If such a pair exists and $a \neq b$, we've found an amicable pair—add both numbers to the sum.
+- If such a pair exists and $a \neq b$, we've found an amicable pair.
+Add both numbers to the sum.
 - Store $d(a)$ in the dictionary for future lookups.
 - This approach identifies each amicable pair exactly once by checking if the "reverse direction" has already been computed.